Check out our current promo

 Unfortunately, active shooter situations are something we have to prepare ourselves and our employees for.
 It’s important to make people feel safe where they work, and one of the best ways to help prepare and protect employees is through effective training.

-Immersive Learning in VR is engaging, memorable, and effective, and it works on a broad scale across thousands of employees.
+Immersive learning in VR is engaging, memorable, and effective, and it works on a broad scale across thousands of employees.
+Request a free, 30-day demo today to experience Strivr's Active Shooter VR training course for yourself.